RoboticAgents/project2/README.md

 2. Consistent timing
 3. Your modification working correctly
 4. Explain how the timers interact with each other
-5. **Create a condition table in your reflection** for each rung describing what enables each timer and what each timer controls
+5. **Create a condition table in your reflection** for each rung describing what enables each timer and what each timer controls (see Condition Table Format section above)

 ## Part 5: Conveyor System (Limit Switches)